 Some data variables may actually represent calculated results, especially if you provide a default expression (below).
 In this case, you might want to highlight the result by having it appear in the Results View among the built-in result variables, instead of with all the other data variables under the results category "Input Data."
 To do this, check Result Variable and choose the results category under which it should appear (e.g., Demand, Reservoir, Groundwater).

 The Scope section determines where and how the variable will appear.
 Choose between Monthly or Annual.
 Select whether the variable will appear in both Current Accounts and Scenarios, Current Accounts Only, or Scenarios Only.
-Finally, for variables under Demand Sites and Catchments, whether the variable appears at the Top Level Only (the Demand Site level), the Lowest Level Only, or at All Levels.
+Finally, for variables under Demand Sites and Catchments, whether the variable appears at the Top Level Only (the Demand Site or Catchment level), the Lowest Level Only, All Levels, One Level Below Top Level (branches just beneath a demand site or catchment), or Two Levels Below Top Level.
+(Note: if you choose one or two levels below top level, and a demand site does not have one or two levels below it, that variable will not exist for that demand site.)
 For comparison, Annual Activity Level appears at All Levels, Annual Water Use Rate appears at the Lowest Level Only, and Monthly Variation appears at the Top Level Only.

 The Values section determines how to constrain the values of the variable.
 You can specify Minimum or Maximum limits for values of the variable, or leave them blank if there are no limits.
 If it makes sense to sum the values across the branches (e.g., Land Area can be summed, but not Consumption), check Sum Across Branches.